 Managing patient preferences, chronic conditions, and referral sources can be a lot to keep track of.
-But, keeping a log of this information can be very helpful for you to practice patient-centered care.
+But, having a log of this information can be very helpful when it comes to providing satisfactory patient-centered care.
 A patient case management tool can make all the difference.

 What if you could make individual identifiers for each patient?
-With patient tagging you can do exactly that.
+With Patient Tagging you can do exactly that.
 Tagging allows you to catalog each patient in whatever way makes sense for your practice.
 Maybe you tag for health risks, preferences for appointment times, or preferred language.
-Whatever your use case of choice, a patient case management tool will make pleasing patients so much easier.
+Whatever your use case of choice, a patient case management tool allows you to create automated workflows for organizing patients.

 What is case management?